 10. Change the Wireless Mode of your Router

-Here is an exciting fix that may do the trick for you in solving the issue of Android connected to WiFi but no internet.
+Here is an exciting fix that may solve the issue of your Android connected to Wi-Fi but not connected to the internet.
 If you are using a very old smartphone, it is set to a weak wireless mode.
 Hence, your device is susceptible to a weak network or no connectivity.

-Wireless modes are often represented as 802.11b or 802.11g etc. The alphabet suffixes b and g are the wireless modes, and b is the oldest wireless mode and refers to weak network connectivity.
-Similarly, 802.11ac denotes that the network is stable and swift.
+Wireless modes are often represented asย 802.11bย orย 802.11g,ย etc. The alphabet suffixes b and g represent wireless modes.
+B is the oldest wireless mode and refers to weak network connectivity.
+Similarly,ย 802.11ac denotes a stable and swift network.

-If you have an old Android device, then you can change its wireless mode from only b or g or n or b/g/n to ac.
+If you have an old Android device, you can change its wireless mode from b or g or n or b/g/n to ac.

 2. Find the Wireless mode settings for your router.